MicrosoftDocs/fabric-docs/docs/real-time-analytics/tutorial-3-explore.md

 # Real-Time Analytics tutorial part 3: Explore data and build report

 > [!NOTE]
 > This tutorial is part of a series.
-For the previous section, see: [Tutorial part 2: Get data with Event streams](tutorial-2-event-streams.md)
+For the previous section, see: [Tutorial part 2: Get data with Eventstream](tutorial-2-event-streams.md)

 ## Explore data